Marco Leung Ling-kit

-Marco Leung Ling-kit (梁凌杰; March 7, 1984 – June 15, 2019) was a Hong Kong social activist who participated in the Umbrella Revolution and the movement against the extradition bill amendment.
+Marco Leung Ling-kit (梁凌杰 (loeng4 ling4 git6); March 7, 1984 – June 15, 2019) was a Hong Kong social activist who participated in the Umbrella Revolution and the movement against the extradition bill amendment.
 On the eve of the "Condemn the Repression, Withdraw the Evil Law" (譴責鎮壓，撤回惡法) protest march held on June 16, 2019, Leung hung banners at a high position in Admiralty’s Pacific Place, demanding the complete withdrawal of the extradition bill amendment rather than a postponement, the release of those arrested during the June 12 police-civilian clashes, and the resignation of Chief Executive Carrie Lam as an act of accountability.
 He later fell from a height and died that evening, becoming the first casualty of the anti-extradition bill movement.
 Chief Executive Carrie Lam and the police indicated, either explicitly or implicitly, that Leung died by suicide.
 However, Leung’s father stated that he faced indifference from the police for a year following his son's death.
 His lawyer sent multiple letters to the police requesting the submission of the coroner's report but to no avail, raising suspicions of unfair treatment towards his son.

 Biography

 Marco Leung Ling-kit was single during his lifetime and graduated from Form 5 at the Hong Kong Management Association K. S. Lo College and later repeated Form 5 at the Shung Tak Catholic English College School.
 He studied a bridging course at Jinan University for three years before dropping out.
 Afterward, he worked part-time at the Hong Kong Jockey Club, as a van assistant, and in clerical positions at a Japanese department store.
 Subsequently, he transitioned to London Gold.

 He lived with his parents in Yuen Long and had siblings.
 According to reports from the Hong Kong Economic Times and Sky Post, Leung was known for his charitable activities.
 He raised funds to help build a Hope Primary School in Hunan Province, China, witnessed the school's completion, participated in rice distribution activities, visited elderly centers, and sponsored a visually impaired boy from Malawi through World Vision.

 In 2013, Leung was involved in a case of exporting prohibited items and was arrested by Hong Kong Customs.

 Leung participated in the Umbrella Revolution in 2014, primarily stationed in the Mong Kok occupied area, where he earned the nickname "Skeleton."
 He frequently clashed with the police.
 During the 2016 Hong Kong Legislative Council election, Leung assisted in the election campaign for Kwok Wai-keung of the Hong Kong Federation of Trade Unions.

 In July 2018, Leung was arrested by the police for "conspiracy to defraud" while working as a London Gold investment broker at a company involved in fraudulent activities under the guise of London Gold investment.
 He was later released on bail pending investigation.

-On June 12, 2019, during the Hong Kong protest, a person wearing a yellow raincoat and holding an umbrella led a crowd to attack the police line on Tim Wa Avenue.
+During the protest on June 12, 2019, a person wearing a yellow raincoat and holding an umbrella led a crowd to attack the police line on Tim Wa Avenue.
 Netizens speculated that this person was Marco Leung.